-The color of this cake alone is enough to bring me great joy these days.
-It is snowing here in MN, which is a blessing and a curse.
+The color of this cranberry upside down cake with raspberry alone is enough to bring me great joy these days.
+It is snowing here in Minnesota, which is a blessing and a curse.
 Snow is a blessing, because it brings new life to the cold and allows my boys to go snowboarding and sledding in the evenings.
 It’s also a beautiful blanket over all that was gray just yesterday.
-There is nothing worse than a winter in MN without snow.
+There is nothing worse than a winter in Minnesota without snow.
 The cold, dark, seemingly endless season would be unbearable without it.
-The curse of snow, is that it is…well…cold and I am not a fan of cold.
+The curse of snow, is that it is … well … cold and I am not a fan of cold.
 But, I digress.

 Cranberry-Raspberry Upside Down Cake